-Eye Opening Blepharoplasty Surgery in Stuart, Florida
+Eye-Opening Blepharoplasty Surgery in Stuart, FL

 For many people, the hard work they do to maintain a youthful appearance is no match for the unavoidable changes that occur on a person’s eyes with age.
 The eyelids have a tendency to droop as the years go on, and some individuals choose blepharoplasty surgery to correct sagging eyelids that are hereditary.
 The purpose of the surgery takes away extra folds of skin and fatty tissues away from the eye area, which makes for a more refreshed, revitalized look.

 Blepharoplasty is also referred to as eyelid surgery, and is an intricate and delicate procedure that restores the muscles and skin surrounding the eyes.
 The surgery can be performed on the lower or upper eyelids.
 Blepharoplasty can effectively correct the following conditions:

 - Narrowed eyes: This can make the entire face look longer than it actually is, and could make it difficult to see